jpillora/chisel/README.md

 # chisel

 Chisel is an HTTP client and server which acts as a TCP proxy.
 Chisel useful in situations where you only have access to HTTP, for example – behind a corporate firewall.
-Chisel is very similar to [crowbar](https://github.com/q3k/crowbar) though achieves **much** higher [performance](#performance). **Warning** This is beta software.
+Chisel is very similar to [crowbar](https://github.com/q3k/crowbar) though achieves **much** higher [performance](#performance). **Warning** Chisel is currently beta software.

 ![overview](https://docs.google.com/drawings/d/1p53VWxzGNfy8rjr-mW8pvisJmhkoLl82vAgctO_6f1w/pub?w=960&h=720)